marcionicolau/awesome-neurosymbolic-cv/README.md

-# awesome-neurosymbolic-cv
-Awesome Neurosymbolic Computer Vision
+# Awesome Neurosymbolic Computer Vision
+This repository is built for paper: Neurosymbolic Computer Vision: A Survey

+## Citation

+## Learning and Reasoning from symbolic rules

+## Learning from symbolic rules

+## Reasoning from symbolic rules

+## Learning and Reasoning from approximated rules

+## Frameworks

+## Datasets